Tzienom/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "grep -w "root" /etc/passwd" searches for "root" word occurrence(s) and prints it.
 "grep "bin" /etc/passwd | wc -l" prints the number of lines containing "bin".

+"grep -A 3 "root" /etc/passwd" prints line(s) with the specified pattern, and also prints the next thre lines after them.